Miami Florida, USA Travel Guide

 Look for locally made, handcrafted, or certified fair trade products.
 Avoid purchasing items from endangered species.

 Every travel choice has an effect.
-Choose choices that contribute positively to Miami's environment and communities.
+Choose options that contribute positively to Miami'its natural surroundings and communities.

 Your travel choices directly benefit local communities.